-Year 9 Physics is taught within a Modular Science course, but is managed by the Physics Team.
+Year 9 Physics is taught as part of Year 9 science and is managed by the Physics Team.

-In the final stage of the physical component of the Key Stage 3 (KS3) Science course, the Year 9 Physics course prepares students for the start of IGCSE in Year 10 by challenging their understanding through frequent practical investigation and the introduction of new facts, figures and theories.
-As in the rest of the KS3 courses there is a strong emphasis on how science works.
-Students' understanding of real world, everyday physical processes broadens and strengthens as a consequence.
+In the final year of the Key Stage 3 (KS3) Science course, the Year 9 Physics course prepares students for the start of IGCSE in Year 10 by challenging their understanding through frequent practical investigation and the introduction of new facts and theories.
+As in the rest of the KS3 science course there is a strong emphasis on how science works.
+Students' understanding of everyday physical processes is broadened and reinforced throughout Year 9.

-Students learn through practical activities wherever possible, supported by prepared notes, internet research and other visual resources.
+Students learn through practical activities, class dialogue, internet research and other visual resources.
 Year 9 students are expected to use ICT in many of their lessons, where the textbook is supported by extensive online notes and interactive activities.

 The Year 9 course is assessed through a mixture of both informal and formal topic tests and National Curriculum Level-assessed tasks.
-Students' priority should be to work hard throughout the year in preparation for their end-of-year exams, as it is the results of these which will determine each student's set for the beginning of their IGCSE Physics course in Year 10.
+Students' priority should be to work hard throughout the year in preparation for their end-of-year exams; the results of these exams determine each student's set for the beginning of their IGCSE Physics course in Year 10.

 The IGCSE course is taught over two years with separate topics arranged as shown below.

-An AS Level Physics qualification provides a solid platform for studying science subjects at university level and from there into a wide range of careers – including engineering, aeronautics, electronics, meteorology and space science, as well as careers in research.
-It is also valued outside the sciences as a general qualification.
+An AS Level Physics qualification provides a solid platform for studying science subjects at university level and from there onto a wide range of careers – including engineering, aeronautics, electronics, meteorology, space science and careers in scientific research.

 AS Level Physics builds upon work covered at IGCSE and extends it into new and stimulating areas.
-The course has a heavy practical bias and promotes skills which support further study in any science discipline.
+The course has a heavy practical element and promotes skills which support further study in any scientific discipline.

 Terms 1 and 2 - Unit 1 - Mechanics and Materials